SolarLune/dngn/readme.md

 ## What is dngn?

 dngn is a golang library specifically created to help make generating random maps easier.
+This does not create maps from hand-crafted pieces randomly slotted together, but rather generates cellular rooms in a grid.

 ## Why is it called that?